Highgate was founded as a charity. We work hard to make a difference to the lives of thousands of children across London

 Our Chrysalis work is a clear expression of Highgate’s commitment to social justice and social mobility.

 In 2017, as an extension of our Chrysalis work, Highgate became primary educational sponsor of the London Academy of Excellence in Tottenham (LAET).
 LAET, is an academically rigorous sixth form in a community where such opportunities are lacking.
 Tottenham Hotspur Football Club is LAET’s lead business sponsor.

 Looked-after children will have faced many challenges and are likely to need more support than other young people as they make the transition to adulthood.
 Yet, in most cases, care leavers are not only making that transition at a much younger age than their peers but typically getting less support from their corporate parent than other young people get from their birth parents.

 For this reason, it is vital to provide support for looked-after children from a young age and give them opportunities to dream big, plan for their future and bridge the academic gaps that often exist between themselves and their peers.

 We have a longstanding relationship with the Haringey, Camden and Islington Virtual Schools through the Chrysalis Accelerator Programme.
 Now in its sixth year, we provide looked-after children from these boroughs with a programme designed to raise aspirations and develop world of work skills, attainment and confidence leading to successful applications to higher education and into work.

-After starting as a Year 12 summer school with just 12 schools, Chrysalis has grown to become a year-round programme involving thousands of pupils from over 50 partner schools across London.
-Below are some of our most popular summer schools:
+After starting as a Year 12 summer school with just 12 schools, Chrysalis has grown to become a year-round programme involving thousands of pupils from over 50 partner schools across London from Year 4 upwards.